zeroIndex0/BitmapPhotoCreator/README.md

 You can loop through each pixel and set the red, green, and blue values to the desired color as you pass over the pixel.
 This is similar to the fractal generator, but I was wanting something that is a stand-alone bitmap creator.
 So these files are all that is needed in order to create a bitmap and you can programatically set each pixel.
-It's really fun and I recommend everyone to check it out.